-- a.
-For purposes of construction contracts, It shall not be required to have a change order executed by the individual who approved the original purchase order or contract if such change order includes changes in the Work not involving an adjustment to the Contract Amount or an extension to the Contract Time that would cumulatively exceed ten percent (10%) of the Contract amount or the Original Contract Time.
-Such changes shall be effective once executed by the individual authorized pursuant to Table 1. - 4.
-Task orders.
+D. For purposes of construction contracts, It shall not be required to have a change order executed by the individual who approved the original purchase order or contract if such change order includes changes in the Work not involving an adjustment to the Contract Amount or an extension to the Contract Time that would cumulatively exceed ten percent (10%) of the Contract amount or the Original Contract Time.
+Such changes shall be effective once executed by the individual authorized pursuant to Table 1.

+E. Task orders.
 A task order is processed whenever there exists new work to be assigned under an existing contract previously approved; many times these involve consultant and engineering contracts.
 All task orders require a written request which has been reviewed and signed signifying approval by the issuing department's director and the contractor/vendor.
 Approval shall be pursuant to the threshold level for authorization and requires contract coordination where any terms and conditions differentiate from those set forth in the original contract.
 All task orders must contain a clearly defined and detailed scope of work must not exceed the terms and conditions of the approved contract, unless otherwise approved by the Board.

-Task order approvals must follow the threshold guidelines.
-All task orders between \$50,001.00 and \$100,000.00 must be published on the weekly Intent to Award before processing for notification purposes only. - 5.
-All contracts shall be in a form approved by the County Attorney's office. - 6.
-All construction contracts for which the estimated construction cost exceeds \$1 Million shall include a liquidated damages provision.
-In case of failure on the part of the Contractor to complete the work within the time(s) specified in the contract, or within such additional time(s) as may be granted by Okaloosa County, the County will suffer damage, the amount of which may be difficult, if not impossible, to ascertain.
-Therefore, the Contractor shall pay to the County, as liquidated damages, the amount consistent with the schedule of Liquidated Damages produced by the FDOT which may be amended from time to time.
-The amount of liquidated damages that shall be assessed for contract amounts exceeding \$10,000,000 shall be capped at the FDOT daily rate for contract amounts of \$10,000,000 but less than \$20,000,000.
-Exceptions to the use of the FDOT schedule of Liquidated Damages is authorized if identified and required by any participating funding agency or if approved on a case-by-case basis provided there is sufficient justification demonstrating that the anticipated costs experienced by a project delay or other contract breach justifies a greater or lesser daily liquidated damages amount.
-Exceptions must be approved in writing by the County Attorney's Office and County Administrator.
+F. All contracts shall be in a form approved by the County Attorney's office.